-The Maryland Alliance for Justice Reform supports a favorable report of HB 131.
+The Maryland Alliance for Justice Reform supports a favorable report of HB 067.

-One critical requirement of the bill is to mandate a step-down regimen before release for people who have been in restrictive housing.
+One critical requirement of the bill is to mandate a step-down regimen before release for people in restrictive housing.
 The requirements for the step-down process are spelled out in the bill.
+Foremost, it will end direct release to the community from restrictive housing.

+Because the pandemic has resulted in wide-spread, prolonged restrictive lockdown throughout Maryland institutions, the issue has become even more critical.
 As a Prisoner's Rights attorney, I have had the unfortunate experience of witnessing the damage that results from prolonged placement of human beings in solitary confinement AKA restrictive housing.
-Transition from solitary back into the institution's general population is a process worthy of planning and careful orchestration.
+Transition from solitary is a process worthy of planning and careful orchestration.
 No one should ever be released directly from restrictive housing back into the community; these transitions cannot be successfully accomplished without an assessment of the individual's needs.
 Unfortunately, this happens all too often with those who the correctional staff stigmatizes as "problem inmates".
-If a person is difficult to manage - range from being non-communicative to being too verbose - it's easier for the staff to place this person in restrictive housing and leave them there indefinitely.
+If a person is difficult to manage - which may range from being non-communicative to being too verbose - it's easier for the staff to place this person in restrictive housing and leave them there.
 But let's remember that no-touch torture can be as brutal as physical torture.

-This bill calls for a step-down process that includes a prescreening evaluation, monthly evaluations and gradual increases in out-of-cell time and the ability to interact with others.
+This bill calls for a step-down process that includes a prescreening evaluation, monthly evaluations, gradual increases in out-of-cell time and the ability to interact with others.
 This step-down process would be guaranteed to every person within 180 days of release, unless they pose a grave risk of harm to others or are a flight risk.
-People subjected to long periods of solitary confinement often experience severe anxiety issues, depression, suicidal tendencies, and other mental health issues.
-These symptoms are further exacerbated in people who already exhibit mental health defects or impaired mental capacities before the period of solitary confinement began.
-During my tenure as a Public Defender in DC, I represented Mr. JK.
-When he was 4 years old his mother, who was holding him in her arms, was shot and killed.
-He suffered brain injury, had limited cognitive abilities and developed paranoid schizophrenia.
-When he was at the jail for petty theft the staff did not have the patience to deal with his nightmare outbursts, so he was routinely in restrictive housing.
-He would leave the jail with a 7-day supply of medication and no ability to follow-through with mental health treatment, so the cycle would repeat itself.
-His story is not unique.
-Unless there is a step-down program in place to help people like him, the cycle will repeat itself.
+People subjected to long periods of solitary confinement often experience severe anxiety, depression, suicidal thoughts, and other mental health issues.
+These symptoms are further exacerbated in people who already exhibit symptoms of mental illness or impaired mental capacities before the period of solitary confinement began.

-O.Moyd Page 2 HB 131
+O.Moyd HB 067 Page 2